-Other leading creators of new jobs in the Catawba Region over the past two years were Professional and Business Services, and Trade, Transportation, and Utilities.
+Other leading creators of new jobs in the Catawba Region between 2010 and 2011 were Professional and Business Services, and Trade, Transportation, and Utilities.
 New job creation within Professional and Business Services was exclusively within Lancaster and York counties while Trade, Transportation, and Utilities occurred primarily in York with 84% of the region's new jobs within that sector being created within York County.